INN looks at some of the key trends in security over the third quarter following the towering CapitalOne and DoorDash data breaches.

 CyberArk, for example, pioneered the privileged account security market.
 Privileged accounts are the administrators that are granted access to enterprise domains.
-The company also has a solid balance sheet: low debt balances and a rising cash cushion.
+The company also has a solid balance sheet with low debt and a rising cash cushion.

-On the other hand, Palo Alto Networks has a different story.
+Palo Alto Networks is different.
 Nir Zuk, its founder, was originally a computer hacker himself.

-When asked if the companies were undervalued, Andersen agreed that they were.
-“There’s a lot of things in a growing company that will impact the earnings but in terms of the stock part that makes them very attractively valued, I remain a buyer,” he said.
+When asked if these companies are undervalued, Andersen said that they are.
+“There’s a lot of things in a growing company that will impact the earnings, but in terms of the stock part that makes them very attractively valued, I remain a buyer,” he said.